For Apprenticeships to offer great opportunities for people of all ages, they must be of the highest quality.

 We will also use the statement as the basis for our Quality Strategy, which we will develop with employers, our apprentice panel and our stakeholders.

 For the Institute to succeed in its aims we must be judged by the highest standards.
-Only then will apprenticeships be viewed as the crucial way to provide high-quality skills training.
+Only then will apprenticeships be viewed as a crucial way to provide high-quality skills training.

 As the champion of quality, the Institute seeks to enshrine this at the heart of everything it does.
 Our board has collaborated and consulted widely on this statement to produce the document you are reading now.
 I would like to thank the many employers and other organisations who responded to our consultation.
 Your clear support for all of the main terms and the positive suggestions you gave us put us in a very strong position to pursue the agenda set out in this Quality Statement.